jokelbaf/Video-to-ASCII/README.md

 video_to_ascii.exe "https://youtu.be/mgh07DuvAWM?si=dK12xaNkWardKpGW"
 ```

+### Downloading pre-built executable

+1. Download the latest release from [here](https://github.com/JokelBaf/Video-to-ASCII/releases/latest) (currently only Windows executables are available);
+2. Open console and navigate to the folder where your exe file is located;
+3. Run the file in your console with either **path to your video file** or **link to the YouTube video** as an argument.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Note that all libraries **must** be linked statically, to build a single exe file.